Skip to content

 Is Phnom Penh International Airport (PNH) still open?
 Which airport do I fly into now? +

 All commercial flights to Phnom Penh now use Techo International Airport (IATA: KTI), about 20 km south of the city, since 9 September 2025.
-The old Phnom Penh International Airport at Pochentong still holds the PNH code but no longer handles scheduled passenger flights — it is now a military airbase used for some domestic general aviation and private jets.
+The old Phnom Penh International at Pochentong retains the PNH code but handles no scheduled passenger flights — it is now a military airbase used for state aircraft, domestic general aviation, and private jets.
 If your ticket says PNH, you will land at Techo (KTI).
+The two sites are roughly 30 km apart.

-How do I get from the airport into central Phnom Penh, and what does it cost? +
+How do I get from Techo airport to central Phnom Penh, and what does it cost? +

-The cheapest option is the Airport Express Bus at 1,500 KHR (about US$0.37), paid in cash riel into an on-board drop-box, ending near the French Embassy at the Kouch Cannon Roundabout; the ride takes about an hour and a quarter.
-A taxi from the official desk runs roughly US$25–35, and Grab or local apps like PassApp cost around US$16.
-The drive is about 50 minutes without traffic.
+The cheapest option is the Airport Express Bus: 1,500 KHR (about US$0.37 as of December 2025), paid in riel cash into an on-board drop-box, terminating at the Kouch Cannon Roundabout near the French Embassy.
+Journey time is roughly an hour and a quarter.
+A taxi from the official desk runs about US$25–35.
+Grab and local apps (PassApp, WowNow, Move) cost around US$16 to the city centre.
+The drive without traffic is about 50 minutes.

-Do I need a visa for Cambodia, and how much is it? +
+Do I need a visa for Cambodia, and how do I get one? +

-Most visitors need a tourist visa: US$30 for a 30-day stay, either as an e-Visa applied for in advance at evisa.gov.kh or as a Visa on Arrival paid in cash US dollars at the airport.
-ASEAN nationals enter visa-free for roughly 14 to 30 days depending on nationality.
-Check your own passport’s status before flying.
+Most nationalities need a tourist visa: US$30 for a 30-day stay, available either as an e-Visa applied for in advance at evisa.gov.kh (around three business days’ processing) or as a Visa on Arrival paid in cash US dollars at the airport counter.
+Apply for the e-Visa only through the official .gov.kh domain — commercial lookalike sites charge more for the same document.
+ASEAN nationals enter visa-free for roughly 14 to 30 days depending on nationality; check your own passport’s specific allowance.

 What currency should I bring — riel or US dollars? +

-Bring clean US dollar notes; the US dollar is Cambodia’s de-facto everyday currency and is accepted nearly everywhere.
-The Cambodian riel works mainly as small change for amounts under a dollar, at a rough rate of about 4,000 riel per US dollar (around 4,030 KHR/USD in May 2026).
-Keep a few small riel notes specifically for the airport express bus, which only takes riel cash.
+Bring clean, untorn US dollar bills.
+The dollar is Cambodia’s de-facto everyday currency and is accepted nearly everywhere.
+The riel handles small change below a dollar, at roughly 4,000 riel per dollar (around 4,030 KHR/USD in May 2026).
+The airport express bus requires actual riel cash — the on-board drop-box does not accept dollars or cards — so keep a small supply of riel notes specifically for that.

-Which lounges are at the airport, and does Priority Pass work? +
+Which lounges are at Techo, and does Priority Pass work? +

-Is a layover long enough to see Phnom Penh? +
+Is my layover long enough to see Phnom Penh? +

-Only if you have at least 6–8 hours and already hold a visa.
-The city is a 40 km round trip plus border queues and a return-security buffer — roughly four hours of overhead before you see anything.
-Under about six hours, stay airside.
-With 8 hours or more and a visa, a half-day around the Royal Palace or the riverside is realistic if you watch the traffic.
+Only if you have at least 6–8 hours and already hold a valid visa.
+The round trip is about 40 km plus return-security time — roughly four hours of overhead before you see anything.
+Under six hours, or without a visa, stay airside.
+With eight hours or more and a visa, a half-day around the Royal Palace, Silver Pagoda, or Sisowath Quay is viable if you build both legs around traffic rather than the optimistic drive time.

 Which airlines fly to Techo (KTI)? +

-Where exactly is Techo airport, and how big is it? +
+Where exactly is Techo airport and how large is the terminal? +

 Techo International Airport is in Kandal Stueng district, Kandal province, about 20 km south of central Phnom Penh.
-It is a single Foster + Partners terminal — a central head house with two piers — rated for around 13 million passengers a year in its first phase, with later phases planned to expand capacity well beyond that.
+The terminal is a single Foster + Partners building — a central head house with two piers — rated for around 13 million passengers a year in Phase 1, with later phases planned to push capacity toward 30 million and beyond.

 Item Detail

-Legacy search code PNH (old Phnom Penh International, now military/GA only)
+Legacy search code PNH — Phnom Penh International, now military/GA only

 Commercial switchover 9 September 2025